gretel-gutierrez/content_verification/content_verification/README.txt

 - If the article does not meet the required standards, the editor will see an error message, indicating what needs to be improved (e.g., “The content readability score is too low”).

+#### Reports

+The module provides a detailed report on content verification.
+You can access the report at:
+/admin/config/content/content-verification

+The report shows:
+	•	The Flesch-Kincaid readability score for each article.
+	•	The expected readability score based on the settings.
+	•	The status of keywords, indicating if any keywords are missing.
+	•	The final status of the content verification (pass/fail).

 #### Version Compatibility

 | Content Verification version | Drupal core | PHP  | Drush |
 |------------------------------|-------------|------|-------|
 | 1.0+                         | 10          | 8.1+ | 12+   |